STPR/raster2svg/README.md

  -s, --size              Add the width, height and viewBox attributes -d, --ids               Add the RGB colors and opacity values as id attributes -k, --inkscape          Add some Inkscape attributes (transparent background, pixel units, grid, snapping, ...)
- -r, --rendering         Set the shape-rendering attribute at crispEdges -c, --closepaths        Close the paths with the SVG Path Z command
+ -r, --rendering         Set the shape-rendering attribute to crispEdges -c, --closepaths        Close the paths with the SVG Path Z command

  -z, --zoom <PERCENT>    Multiply the width and height attributes by a given percent (e.g. 250)